ISorokos/SafeML/README.md

 <a href = "https://eth-sri.github.io/research/safeai">SafeAI Project: </a>Different toolboxes like <a href = "https://github.com/eth-sri/diffai">DiffAI<a>, <a href = "https://github.com/eth-sri/dl2">DL2<a> and <a href = "https://github.com/eth-sri/eran">ERAN</a> from SRILab ETH Zürich focusing on robust, safe and interpretable AI.</p>
 <p align="justify">
 <a href = "https://openai.com/blog/debate/">AI Safety via Debate:</a> This project aims to evaluate the AI Safety through <a href = "https://github.com/openai/pixel">Debate Games</a>.

+## Future Extensions
+Currently SafeML has designed for Deep Learning (DL) or Machine Learning (ML) Classifiers and we are trying to extend the approach for regression and clustring tasks.
+We are also trying to improve SafeML for classification in time series.

 ## License
 This framework is available under an MIT License.